Gradient-Variation Regret Bounds for Unconstrained Online Learning: Fully-adaptive Gradient-Variation Bounds

 \section{Fully-adaptive Gradient-Variation Bounds}

 Now we target fully-adaptive gradient-variation regret, where neither the comparator norm $\norm{u}$ nor the Lipschitz constant $G$ is known in advance.
 Leveraging the optimistic-to-gradient-variation reduction, it suffices to design a \emph{fully-adaptive optimistic} algorithm.
-There are two possible starts: \begin{enumerate} \item[\emph{(i)}] Begin with the comparator-adaptive optimistic algorithm~\citep{jacobsen2022parameter} and enhance it with Lipschitz adaptivity, as described in \pref{subsec:simple-optimistic}. \item[\emph{(ii)}] Alternatively, start from the fully-adaptive non-optimistic algorithm~\citep{cutkosky2024fully} and extend it to its optimistic counterpart, as presented in \pref{subsec:efficient-optimistic}. \end{enumerate} We will discuss the challenges inherent in these extensions when using existing techniques and introduce new ideas to overcome them.
-The algorithm in \pref{subsec:simple-optimistic} is conceptually simple and enjoys optimal regret bounds, but it lacks an efficient closed-form update.
-The one in \pref{subsec:efficient-optimistic} builds upon the algorithm of~\citet{cutkosky2024fully} with a reduction scheme, which enjoys an efficient update while maintaining nearly the same regret bounds, with only slight deterioration in horizon-independent lower-order terms.
+There are two possible \mbox{approaches:} \begin{enumerate} \item[\emph{(i)}] Begin with the comparator-adaptive optimistic algorithm~\citep{jacobsen2022parameter} and enhance it with Lipschitz adaptivity, as described in \pref{subsec:simple-optimistic}. \item[\emph{(ii)}] Alternatively, start from the fully-adaptive non-optimistic algorithm of \citet{cutkosky2024fully} and extend it to its optimistic counterpart, as presented in \pref{subsec:efficient-optimistic}. \end{enumerate} We will discuss the challenges inherent in these extensions when using existing techniques and introduce new ideas to overcome them.
+The algorithm in \pref{subsec:simple-optimistic} is conceptually simple and enjoys optimal regret bounds, but it lacks a closed-form update and requires a line search to implement.
+Alternatively, the approach in \pref{subsec:efficient-optimistic} extends the algorithm of~\citet{cutkosky2024fully} using a new optimistic reduction, leading to an algorithm having an efficient closed-form update while maintaining nearly the same regret bounds, with only slight deterioration in horizon-independent lower-order terms.